 As everyone has different breakfast needs, I leave it to my guests to bring/organise their own breakfast.
 You are welcome to use the kitchen (which is well equipped, I do have a microwave (amongst other gadgets) you also have use of a separate fridge.
 There is usually coffee on the go in the morning. :)

 Guests have use of the guest bedroom, bathroom upstairs & downstairs kitchen (with dining area).
 Please read my full description & see all photographs.

 My house has off-road parking for two cars, so you don't have to worry about finding a spot on the street.
 If you are on a motorbike it can be securely parked at the rear of my house.

 The house has a full bathroom, no en-suite, but you will not be in competition with small children, teenagers or bathroom hogs!
 Hot water is constant & the electric shower is good.
 I provide towels, so you don't need to carry these.
 Downstairs, guests have access to the well equipped kitchen/dining area.

 Interaction with guests

-I try to respond to requests within a couple of hours (usually much faster, unless I am at my boat with no phone signal).
-Don't be put off by the 'send request'; I like to have an idea of who is asking to stay & what brings them to the area.
-Remember AirBnB is personal, you are being welcomed into my home, not a hotel!
-After you book I will message regarding arrival times, please help keep the process stress free for both of us by responding in a timely manner.
+I try to respond to requests within a couple of hours usually much faster.
+I like to have an idea of who is asking to stay & what brings them to the area.
+Remember, AirBnB is personal, you are a stranger being welcomed into my home, not a hotel!
+Please show courtesy by responding to the questions I raise in my message after you book.